Abyss-W4tcher/volatility-scripts/profiles_and_symbols_builders/README.md

 A base file including functions that should be common to any distribution is available.
 If you want to add your own scripts, please check out the already existing ones and import the classes from "base.py" in your file.

+It will output one Volatility2 profile and one Volatility3 symbols file (ISF).

 ## Fedora generation

 Generation example :